miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 ## External Monitor Is Connected During a Session

-Next we create a function where we write the logic which we want to happen when an external monitor is plugged in during the session.
-Here we simply want to move half of the workspaces to the newly connected monitor and we also want to make sure that the external monitor becomes the new primary monitor.
+Next, we create a function where we write the logic which we want to happen when an external monitor is plugged in during the session.
+Here we simply want to move half of the workspaces to the newly connected monitor, and we also want to make sure that the external monitor becomes the new primary monitor.

 ```bash